the banke internal calandria

-A number of factors with the Smartboil system allow production of wort of the highest quality with very low energy consumption:
+A number of factors with the Wortifier system allow production of wort of the highest quality with very low energy consumption:

 The wort boiling process is optimized by dividing it into discrete stages: the wort can be held at a constant temperature near boiling but can also be vigorously boiled.
 A combination of this kind of heating efficiently removes unwanted aroma compounds, such as DMS, while saving significant amounts of energy.